DiffTune: Auto-Tuning through Auto-Differentiation: Method

-However, model uncertainties and noise have to be carefully handled when using data from real systems.
-Controller design usually uses nominal model of the system, which is uncertainty- and noise-free.
-However, both uncertainties and noise exist in a real system.
-If not dealt with, then the uncertainties and noise will contaminate the sensitivity propagation, leading to biased sensitivities and, thus incorrect gradient $\nabla_{\boldsymbol{\theta}} L $, which results in inefficient parameter update.
-Since noise can be efficiently addressed by filtering or state estimation, our focus will be on handling uncertainties.
+However, model uncertainties and noise have to be carefully handled when using such data.
+Controller design usually uses the nominal model of the system, which is uncertainty- and noise-free.
+However, both uncertainties and noise exist in a physical system.
+If not dealt with, then the uncertainties and noise will contaminate the sensitivity propagation, leading to biased sensitivities and, thus, biased gradient $\nabla_{\boldsymbol{\theta}} L $, which results in inefficient parameter update.
+Since noise can be efficiently addressed by filtering or state estimation, our focus will be on handling the model uncertainties.

-Existing methods can be applied to mitigate this issue.
+Existing methods that can compensate for the uncertainties can be applied to mitigate this issue.
 For example, the $\mathcal{L}_1$ adaptive control ($\mathcal{L}_1$AC) is a robust adaptive control architecture that has the advantage of decoupling estimation from control, thereby allowing for arbitrarily fast adaptation subject only to hardware limitations~\cite{hovakimyan2010L1}.
-It can be applied to make a real system with uncertainties behave like a nominal system by compensating for the uncertainties.
-To see how $\mathcal{L}_1$AC works, consider a control-affine system
+It can be augmented to the controller to be tuned such that the resulting system, even though suffering from model uncertainties, behaves like a nominal system by $\mathcal{L}_1$AC's compensation for the uncertainties.
+To proceed with the illustration of how $\mathcal{L}_1$AC works, we use continuous-time dynamics to stay consistent with the notation in the majority of the $\mathcal{L}_1$AC references~\cite{hovakimyan2010L1,wang2012l1}.
+Consider the nominal system dynamics: